OctopusDeploy/docs/docs/deployment-process/steps/email-notifications.md

 ![](email-output.png "width=500")

-### Including step status {#Emailnotifications-Includingstepstatus}
+### Including Step Status

-The outcome of each step can be included using a template like the one below (Octopus 2.5+):
+The outcome of each step can be included using a template like the one below:

 **Step status summary template**